 Currently, the Higher Education Act tracks how many borrowers repay their loans at each college.
 If too many students fail to pay their debt, the college is no longer able to receive federal funds.
 This legislation serves as a way to protect students from colleges that do not deliver on their promises.

-Breaking Debt Down By Degrees
+Breaking Down Debt Based on College Degrees

 In an effort to better evaluate colleges and universities and to do something about the one million people who default on their college loans every year, the Department of Education recently released a new set of information.
 The goal of this data is to reveal the debt incurred by graduates of different programs at each college in the U.S. In other words, rather than report the average earnings of all graduates, the report breaks the numbers down according to each program of study within the college or university.